 - Seek permission for reuse of the published conference paper if the author does not hold the copyright (proof of permission should be submitted as supplementary material or sent to email@example.com with the manuscript ID upon submission).

 - Cite the conference in the Acknowledgements section, or the references section if applicable

-Although permissible, extended manuscript content which previously appeared online in non-academic media, e.g. blogs, should be declared at the time of submission in a cover letter or in communication with the relevant editorial office for consideration.
+Although permissible, extended manuscript content which previously appeared online in non-academic media, e.g. blogs, should be declared at the time of submission in the acknowledgements section of the manuscript.

 Frontiers takes concerns regarding image manipulation seriously.
 We request that no individual features within an image are modified (eg. enhanced, obscured, moved, recycled, removed or added).
 Image processing methods (e.g. changes to the brightness, contrast or color balance) must be applied to every pixel in the image and the changes should not alter the information illustrated in the figure.
 Where cropped images of blots are shown in figures, a full scan of the entire original gel(s) must be submitted as part of the supplementary material.
 Where control images are re-used for illustrative purposes, this must be clearly declared in the figure legend.
 If any form of image processing is legitimately required for the interpretation of the data, the software and the enhancement technique must be declared in the methods section of the manuscript.
 Image grouping and splicing must be clearly stated in the manuscript and the figure text.
 Any concerns raised over undeclared image modifications will be investigated and the authors will be asked to provide the original images.

 A conflict of interest can be anything potentially interfering with, or that could reasonably be perceived as interfering with, full and objective peer review, decision-making or publication of articles submitted to Frontiers.
 Personal, financial and professional affiliations or relationships can be perceived as conflicts of interest.